abbasmashaddy72/abbasmashaddy72.github.io/_posts/2024-10-03-dynamic-column-positioning.md

 categories: Blog
 ---

-Here’s a detailed documentation explaining the working and usage of the provided solution, covering each part of the code:
+"This guide outlines a solution for dynamically managing and saving table column positions in a Filament-powered Laravel application, allowing users to customize their table layouts and retain preferences across sessions."

 ---

-### Dynamic Column Positioning with Filament Tables
+### Dynamic Column Positioning with Filament Tables in Laravel

-This documentation explains how to dynamically manage and save the positions of table columns in a Filament-powered Laravel application.
-The goal is to allow users to customize the display order of columns, save their preferences, and apply these customizations across sessions.
+This documentation will guide you through dynamically managing and saving the positions of table columns in a Filament-powered Laravel application.
+This solution allows users to customize the display order of columns, save their preferences, and apply these customizations across sessions.

 ---

 ## Overview

-The solution is comprised of several key components:
+The solution is composed of several key components:

-1. **Helper Function**: `flattenArray()` to handle flattening multi-dimensional arrays like nested column names.
+1. **Helper Function**: A utility function to handle flattening multi-dimensional arrays like nested column names.
-2. **Model**: `ColumnPosition` model to store and retrieve the user-specific column positions.
+2. **Model**: `ColumnPosition` model, used to store and retrieve user-specific column positions.
-3. **MacroServiceProvider**: Defines macros that allow for setting column positions, sorting columns by position, and dynamically editing positions through a UI.
+3. **MacroServiceProvider**: Defines macros that handle setting column positions, sorting columns by position, and dynamically editing positions through a UI.
-4. **Migration**: Defines the `column_positions` table schema for storing user preferences.
+4. **Migration**: A database migration that defines the schema for the `column_positions` table, which stores user preferences.
+5. **Direct `EditColumnPositionsAction` Usage**: If you already use `headerActions`, this action is available for directly editing column positions.

 ---

 ### 1. **Helper Function**

 The `flattenArray()` helper function flattens a multi-dimensional array into a single-dimensional array.
-For example, it converts nested keys like `insuranceProducts.name` into `insuranceProducts.name`.

-#### Code:
+This helps in handling complex column name structures when saving and retrieving positions.

 ```php
 if (! function_exists('flattenArray')) {